j-5-s/backbone-di/readme.md

-#Event Routing
+#Data Store
-This is a test project to develop a design pattern to route all backbone events via a url.
+This is a build project to think out a dataStore middleware for backbone.js with requirejs